 Excessive alcohol consumption and smoking are detrimental to bone health.
 Alcohol interferes with the body’s ability to absorb calcium and vitamin D, while smoking accelerates bone loss.
 Limiting alcohol intake and quitting smoking are crucial steps in preventing osteoporosis.
 These lifestyle change...

-NUTRITIONAL SUPPLEMENTS FOR BONE HEALTH
+NUTRITIONAL SUPPLEMENTS TO BOOST BONE HEALTH

-THE ROLE OF PROTEIN IN REDUCING OSTEOPOROSIS
+THE ROLE OF PROTEIN IN OSTEOPOROSIS PREVENTION

 HORMONE REPLACEMENT THERAPY AND OSTEOPOROSIS

-EARLY SCREENING TO PREVENT YOUR OSTEOPOROSIS
+EARLY SCREENING HELPS REDUCE OSTEOPOROSIS RISK

 Early screening for osteoporosis is vital for timely intervention and prevention.
 Individuals at higher risk, such as postmenopausal women and older adults, should undergo regular bone density tests.
 Early detection allows for the implementation of lifestyle changes, dietary adjustments, and medicat...